AndrewMBarnett/ABM-ASM-API-Toolkit/README.md

-Absolutely!
-Here's an updated and polished GitHub README including your **new configuration options** and a **sample output section**.

----

 # Apple School/Business Manager Device Export Tool

 A command-line tool to fetch and export device information from **Apple School Manager (ASM)** or **Apple Business Manager (ABM)** using OAuth 2.0 authentication.
 Supports exporting devices in **JSON** and **CSV** formats.